View our courses offered for the current semester below.

 Through the careful examination of a specific topic or theme, this course provides a thorough introduction to historical interpretation.
 Particular attention will be devoted to research strategies, writing practices, handling primary and secondary sources, and the analysis of historiography.
 May be repeated to a maximum of 6 hours with permission of the Director of Undergraduate Studies.

-HIST 212 - History of Eastern Africa
+HIST 219 - History of the Prison

 HIST 276 - African American History Since 1877